Arusha: More than Just a Safari Town

 My friend obviously couldn’t understand what they were saying and thought that she had done something wrong, however they were trying to help her out by telling her that there was someone behind.
 Although there are many pick pockets lurking around the markets, there are also many kind-hearted Tanzanians who wanted to help and protect us as Westerners and so tried to defend us from any potential thieves.

-How to Get Prepared Before Visiting Tanzania
+Import Things to Know Before Visiting Tanzania

 When planning on visiting Tanzania, I would advise visiting the Foreign Office’s Travel Aware Page a good few months before setting off as there are many things that you will need to consider before leaving.
 For example, there are many jabs that you will need to have, such as typhoid, hepatitis A and tetanus, and you will also need to be prescribed a set of malaria tablets to take during and after your stay.
 These diseases are extremely common in sub-Saharan Africa and need to be considered very seriously.

 There really is more to Arusha than just being a place to depart on a safari.
 If you are someone who enjoys visiting a country to understand its culture and its development, then I would strongly suggest visiting Arusha and see this facsinating town and it's wondering markets for yourself.
+Some overland Africa tours include Tanzania in the itinerary, check them out today.

 By Gemma Teal